-- 1) Wear eye and ear protection provided when exposed to related hazards, i.e., grinding, cutting, chipping, welding, battery-charging, jackhammering, mowing, weed-eating, etc. - 2) Wear hard hats (electrical Class B required) where there is a possibility of head injury from impact, falling objects or electrical shock or burns. - 3) Wear gloves provided when conditions dictate. - 4) Wear a shirt that covers the width of the shoulders and upper part of the body at all times while on the job.
+- 1) Wear eye and ear protection provided when exposed to related hazards, i.e., grinding, cutting, chipping, welding, battery-charging, jackhammering, mowing, weed-eating, etc. - 2) Wear hard hats (electrical Class B required) where there is a possibility of head injury from impact, falling objects or electrical shock or burns. - 3) Wear gloves provided when conditions dictate. - 4) Wear a shirt that covers the width of the shoulders and upper part of the body at all times while on the job. - 5) Wear long pants during any operation that could cause injury to the leg area, i.e., weed eating, using a push mower, handling acids, using chipper or jackhammer, etc. (Short pants may be allowed in some areas of employment at the discretion of the Department Head and the safety coordinator ONLY.) - 6) Wear ANSI (American National Standards Institute) approved clothing while working on or near roadways. - 7) Wear appropriate footwear as determined by the departmental safety committee.
+For those departments that require safety footwear, a bi-annual stipend will be provided to employees to cover the cost of safety mandated footwear.
+Supervisors will notify employees of the approved budgeted stipends.

-- 5) Wear long pants during any operation that could cause injury to the leg area, i.e., weed eating, using a push mower, handling acids, using chipper or jackhammer, etc. (Short pants may be allowed in some areas of employment at the discretion of the Department Head and the safety coordinator ONLY.) - 6) Wear ANSI (American National Standards Institute) approved clothing while working on or near roadways. - 7) Wear appropriate footwear as determined by the departmental safety committee. - 8) Wear seatbelts at all times. - 9) Use the safety equipment which has been provided for use in performing daily work assignments. - 10) Be trained in proper lifting techniques and body mechanics and avoid lifting any object where proper lifting techniques cannot be used. - 11) Use hand carts, hoists, dollies, or other devices for lifting or moving heavy objects or materials. - 12) Use a significant number of provided ANSI Approved Traffic Devices when work activities are near vehicular traffic. - 13) Inspect all vehicles and equipment before starting each shift. - 14) Inspect all hand tools to ensure they are in safe working condition. - 15) Ensure guards and safety devices are kept in place and in working condition on all equipment, tools, etc. - 16) Report defective equipment immediately to a supervisor. - 17) Be properly trained before assuming routine duties. - 18) Do not operate equipment for which training, or orientation has not been received. - 19) Report dangerous or unsafe conditions that exist in the workplace as well as throughout the municipality, to include but not limited to: - Defective sidewalks - Broken curbs - Hanging tree limbs - Loose handrails - Open manholes - Sunken basins and sewers
+- 8) Wear seatbelts at all times. - 9) Use the safety equipment which has been provided for use in performing daily work assignments. - 10) Be trained in proper lifting techniques and body mechanics and avoid lifting any object where proper lifting techniques cannot be used. - 11) Use hand carts, hoists, dollies, or other devices for lifting or moving heavy objects or materials. - 12) Use a significant number of provided ANSI Approved Traffic Devices when work activities are near vehicular traffic. - 13) Inspect all vehicles and equipment before starting each shift. - 14) Inspect all hand tools to ensure they are in safe working condition. - 15) Ensure guards and safety devices are kept in place and in working condition on all equipment, tools, etc. - 16) Report defective equipment immediately to a supervisor. - 17) Be properly trained before assuming routine duties. - 18) Do not operate equipment for which training, or orientation has not been received. - 19) Report dangerous or unsafe conditions that exist in the workplace as well as throughout the municipality, to include but not limited to: - Defective sidewalks - Broken curbs - Hanging tree limbs - Loose handrails - Open manholes - Sunken basins and sewers - Missing or damaged traffic signs or signals - 20) Warn co-workers of unsafe conditions or practices they are engaged in which could lead to or cause an accident. - 21) Correct unsafe conditions that result from municipal work that could present a hazard to the public.

-- Missing or damaged traffic signs or signals - 20) Warn co-workers of unsafe conditions or practices they are engaged in which could lead to or cause an accident. - 21) Correct unsafe conditions that result from municipal work that could present a hazard to the public. - 22) Maintain good housekeeping throughout all operations. - 23) Report all injuries and accidents, regardless of the severity, as soon as practical. - 24) No use of Cell Phones or other electronic devices while driving or operating equipment, as referenced in the Cell Phone Policy and the Electronic Communications Policy
+- 22) Maintain good housekeeping throughout all operations. - 23) Report all injuries and accidents, regardless of the severity, as soon as practical. - 24) No use of Cell Phones or other electronic devices while driving or operating equipment, as referenced in the Cell Phone Policy and the Electronic Communications Policy

-Effective Date: November 14, 2000 Amended August 11, 2015 Amended March 8, 2022
+Amended: August 11, 2015 Amended: March 8, 2022 Amended: December 13, 2022